wenkangjing/frontend-react-redux/1_intro/README.md

   + pass function all the way down to the control
   + App > VideoList > VideoListItem
   + bind to element event handler

+### Styling component
+- give a top level element a className, same as component name, lowercase with dash